JanGorman/JGORegExpBuilder/README.md

 For simple matches use the builder directly.
 If you want to do more, simply access the `NSRegularExpression`, e.g. to search and replace inside a string.

-See the `DemoTests.m` file for some more examples of what you can do
+See the `JGORegExpBuilderTests.m` file for some more examples of what you can do

 ## Installation